helenclx/leilukin-site/src/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub.md

 Neocities provides a [Supporter subscription plan](https://neocities.org/supporter) with benefits including larger storage, custom domain support and removing file type restrictions, but 50 GB storage is overkill for me when 1GB storage is already more than enough for Leilukin's Hub at its current stage.

 Not to mention, the above-mentioned GitHub Pages and Netlify already provide custom domain support and no file upload type restriction for free.
-Getting a custom domain name already requires money, so I need to carefully consider if it is worth for me to spend 5 USD per month to host my hobby website.
+Getting a custom domain name already requires money, so I need to carefully consider if it is worth for me to spend 5 USD per month on top of my domain name to host my hobby website.

 After much deliberation, I settled for Netlify as the new hosting platform for Leilukin's Hub.
 I am already using GitHub Pages to host my developer portfolio website (with a custom domain name too) as well as some of my other developer projects, and I already have a Netlify account to deploy some of my developer projects.
 In addition, Netlify allows you to import and deploy a project from a GitHub repository, so I may as well make use of Netlify.